BryanWalker321/Walker-NPC-Fire/README.md

 ---

 ## Support
-For issues, improvements, or contributions, please open an issue or pull request on the GitHub repository.
+For questions, suggestions, or support, please open an issue on GitHub or contact @superspiderman4697 on Discord.

----

 *"Keeping your city alive... one fire at a time."* 🚒🔥